ServiceStackApps/EmailContacts/README.md

 }
 ```

-Generating HTML via Ajax is effectively the same as **Embedded JSON** in which we're able to re-use the `contractsHtml()` method to generate the HTML, the only difference is the JSON is a result of an `$.getJSON()` ajax call instead of calling the method directly.
+Generating HTML via Ajax is effectively the same as **Embedded JSON** in which we're able to re-use the `contactsHtml()` method to generate the HTML, the only difference is the JSON is a result of an `$.getJSON()` ajax call instead of calling the method directly.

 #### View Model

 A more traditional approach to access data from within a Razor page that is familiar to MVC developers is to have it passed in as the ViewModel into the page.
-In ServiceStack, you don't need a separate Controller because your existing Services also serve as the Controller and its response is used as the ViewModel, in which case the syntax is exactly the same as it is in ASP.NET MVC, i.e:
+In ServiceStack, you don't need a separate Controller because your existing Services also serves as the Controller for views where its response is used as the ViewModel, in which case the syntax is exactly the same as it is in ASP.NET MVC, i.e:

 ```html
 ﻿@model Contact